 Redmi 9 Power and POCO M3 are the same phones but under a different brand.
 This is the same thing as what happened with Redmi 9 Prime and POCO M2.
 Xiaomi is launching the same phone again and again but with a different brand name.

-Recently Xiaomi has launched an all-new POCO M3, that OnePlus 8T Cyberpunk look-like.
-So let’s review this phone and find out whether you should spend Rs 9,999 on POCO M3 or not?
+Recently Xiaomi launched an all-new POCO M3, that OnePlus 8T Cyberpunk look-like.
+So let’s review this phone and find out whether you should spend Rs 9,999 on POCO M3 or not.

 Related: Best Smartphones Under Rs 15,000